a-r-r-o-w/uptrain/blog.md

 LLMs have had significant evolution since their origin.
 The first models were shallow and relied on the n-gram technique that simply counted occurrences of words or phrases.
 Later on, neural language models came about, such as recurrent neural networks (RNNs, LSTMs and GRUs) that enabled more complex models to rise.

 One of the most significant advancements in LLMs came about in 2017, where the "Transformer" architechture was introduced in the paper titled "Attention Is All You Need".
 It enabled the training of deep neural nets to become highly parallelizable as compared to previous techniques.
-The attenion mechanism that was introduced not only enabled the development of LLMs with billions of parameters but also found its way into multiple other areas.
+The attention mechanism that was introduced not only enabled the development of LLMs with billions of parameters but also found its way into multiple other areas.
 With the ongoing R&D in this area, it is likely that models will continue to become even more powerful and versatile in the future.

 BERT, which is one such model based on the transformer architecture, is what we will be looking at for demonstration and finetuning in this blog.